nsh87/ehrcorral/docs/usage.rst

 requires integers.
-You should perform any pre-processing that you think is relevant for your region or data set, such as removing accents or umlauts if you do not want to match based on such special characters, defining forename and mid forename if names if your region are particularly long, removing prefixes like Mr. and Mrs., and determining what to use for the national ID field.
+You should perform any pre-processing that you think is relevant for your region or data set, such as removing accents or umlauts if you do not want to match based on such special characters, defining forename and mid forename if names in your region are particularly long, removing prefixes like Mr. and Mrs., and determining what to use for the national ID field.

 Creating a Herd